 Note that a TNCC or TNCS MAY cut off IMC-IMV communications at any time for any reason, including limited support for long conversations in underlying protocols, user or administrator intervention, or policy.
-If this happens, the TNCS will return TNC_RESULT_ILLEGAL_OPERATION from TNC_TNCS_SendMessage and call TNC_TNCS_SolicitRecommendation to elicit IMV Action Recommendations based on the data they have gathered so far.
+If this happens, the TNCS will return TNC_RESULT_ILLEGAL_OPERATION from TNC_TNCS_SendMessage and call TNC_IMV_SolicitRecommendation to elicit IMV Action Recommendations based on the data they have gathered so far.

-The imvID parameter MUST contain the IMV ID value provided to TNC_IMV_Initialize.
-The connectionID parameter MUST contain a valid network connection ID.
+In the imvID parameter, the TNCS MUST pass the IMV ID value provided to TNC_IMV_Initialize.
+In the connectionID parameter, the TNCS MUST pass a valid network connection ID.
 IMVs MAY check these values to make sure they are valid and return an error if not, but IMVs are not required to make these checks.